Tonewall/DeansDashboard/README.md

 ## **Currently deployed on https://dashboard.police.gatech.edu**

- **User access contolled by AuthorizedUsers file** (Users will be authorized by AD group in the future.)
+ **User access contolled by association to AD group 'gtpd-dashboard'**

 - Be in GT network or connect to it via VPN.
 - Since cas authentication should redirect back to our website, please use fully qualified domain name instead of localhost. (even for browsing)